Misterio77/nix-colors/lib-usage.md

 # Lib functions usage

 Here's a few of our lib functions documented.
-They're designed to be optional convenience for some common scheme usage.
+They're designed to be fully optional convenience for some common scheme usage.

 ## Generate a scheme from wallpaper
 Simply call `nix-colors.lib` (passing your `pkgs`), and use it like this: